tylertitsworth/5th-age-srd/Classes/Commander.md

 ### Tactical Genuis (5th level+)

 You gain a bonus tactic, and one point towards a skill in military strategy and tactics.
-You can use this skill point to raise that background beyond the normal maximum of 5.
+You can use this skill point to raise that skill beyond the normal maximum of 5.

 #### Champion Feat